 “Theta, are you sure about this?”
 Tau asked suddenly, crossing and uncrossing his arms clearly agitated.
 “Is this really you talking?”

-Theta stared at Tau for a moment before turning approaching the executives slowly.
+Theta stared at Tau before turning approaching the executives.
 He stopped in front of Fortuna and Allen.

 “We have several things we want from you,” Theta said.
 “You’ve taken something from us.
 Something very, very important.”